Close

 • "How to ensure that the operator is not missing or skipping any assembly positions?"

 It’s quite obvious to see how these types of processes could greatly benefit from the implementation of a system or assembly solution that provides complete traceability.
-Several quality issues - such as floating or missing screws, crossed threads, bit cam-outs - can be avoided using Smart tools that not only assure the quality of the tightening but also provide data analysis and full traceability.
+Several quality issues - such as floating or missing screws, crossed threads, and bit cam-outs - can be avoided using Smart tools that not only assure the quality of the tightening but also provide data analysis and full traceability.

-Complexity is not only faced during the production of semicon equipment, but also when these machines are due for preventive maintenance.
+Complexity is faced not only during the production of semicon equipment but also when these machines are due for preventive maintenance.

 For the production of the wafers that eventually become chips, the semiconductor industry relies on a series of extremely complex, interwoven processes that require numerous checkpoints and validation steps.
 The first part of the equation is to guarantee that these de machines were properly assembled so the performance of the equipment during production meets the expectations.
 The second part is related with keep the equipment up and running which requires (among other things) performing preventive maintenance according to the specs stated in the manual.